 Other needs such as potable water, sustainable crops, shelter, security, immunizations, and economic growth are all important to population survival and life quality.
 We recognize that health education cannot alone solve all of these problems.
 We will try to build bridges and collaborate with other experts to integrate efforts across various fields of socioeconomic development.

 The integration of efforts across various fields, such as health, education, agriculture, and environmental preservation, is essential for real progress in a region.
 Such integration can be achieved when simple grassroots initiatives evolve to more stable and complex stages of operation.
 2

 "It is in the context of raising the level of human capacity through the expansion of knowledge at all levels that the economic issues facing humankind need to be addressed.
 As the experience of recent decades has demonstrated, material benefits and endeavors cannot be regarded as ends in themselves.
 Their value consists not only in providing for humanity's basic needs in housing, food, health care, and the like, but in extending the reach of human abilities.
 The most important role that economic efforts must play in development lies, therefore, in equipping people and institutions with the means through which they can achieve the real purpose of development: that is, laying foundations for a new social order that can cultivate the limitless potentialities latent in human consciousness."1

-International Emergency Medicine Education Association (IEMEA) is a non-profit society.
-Any profits generated will be used to support the objectives of the society.
-Our goal is to achieve financial sustainability through revenue generated from course tuition, grants, and donations.
 While IEMEA is inspired by principles of the Bahai Faith, it is not a religious organization but one that serves all humanity without discrimination.
-IEMEA volunteers come from diverse racial and religious backgrounds.
+IEMEA volunteers come from diverse ethnic and religious backgrounds.